Operating While Intoxicated is Often Referred to as OWI or DUI

 Enlisting the help of an experienced attorney

 Facing OWI charges in Michigan is intimidating, scary, and confusing regardless of your age or background with the law.
 Together with our clients, the skilled OWI defense attorneys with LEWIS & DICKSTEIN, P.L.L.C. work individually with each client to prepare for court, hearing their account of what happened and exploring why, if it is true, they drove under the influence to craft a persuasive defense.
-In some cases, mistakes were made by law enforcement or prosecutors, and bringing these mistakes to light will help win a less severe punishment for our client or even avoid a conviction.
+In some cases, bringing to light mistakes made by law enforcement or prosecutors could lead to a less severe punishment for our client or even avoid a conviction.
 We do our best to argue for alcohol education or community services in return for no jail time or prison, which is an option on the table, even for first-time offenders in many courts.

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.